dimastar2310/dimastar2310/README.md

 ### Hi there 👋

-Computer Science and Math Student
+Computer Science and Math Graduated
-Made a lot intersting projects like waiting for fastest elevator, agent in graph catching pokemons,
+Made a lot of intersting projects like waiting for fastest elevator, agent in graph catching pokemons,
 IcecreamShop using 3Layer Structure DBMS,